mapfit/iOS-sdk/README.md

 # Mapfit iOS SDK
-> Short blurb about what your product does.
+> The Mapfit iOS SDK packages up everything you need to use Mapfit's services in your iOS applications.

 [![Swift Version][swift-image]][swift-url]
 [![Build Status][travis-image]][travis-url]